Separatist movements of Pakistan: Balochistan

-However, the insurgency led by the Baloch separatists in the province is on its last leg.
+However, the insurgency led by the Baloch separatists in the province has been struggling.
 Baloch separatists have been losing their leaders and they have been unable to fill their ranks.
 There is also currently ongoing infighting between the different insurgents groups.
 The last insurgent leader, Balach Marri, was able to keep the different insurgent groups united.
 However, after his death in Afghanistan, infighting broke out between various insurgent groups.
 The insurgents were unable to replace him.
-Similarly, Baloch separatist follow Marxism.
-However, the Marxism ideology died across the world and there is no other ideologies to succeed it.
-So the founding father of Baloch separatist are dead.
 Moreover, attacks on pro-government leaders and politicians who are willing to take part in election has also contributed to the decline in separatist appeal.

 The News International reported in 2012 that a Gallup survey conducted for DFID revealed that the majority of Baloch do not support independence from Pakistan.
 Only 37 percent of Baloch were in favour of independence.
 Amongst Balochistan's Pashtun population support for independence was even lower at 12 percent.
 However, a majority (67 percent) of Balochistan's population did favour greater provincial autonomy.
-Majority of Baloch also don't support separatist groups.
+Majority of Baloch also do not support separatist groups.
 They support political parties who use legislature to address their grievances.
 Experts also claim that most of the nationalists in the province had come to believe that they could fight for their political right within Pakistan.

 As of 2018, the Pakistani state was using Islamist militants to crush Balochi separatists.
 Academics and journalists in the United States have allegedly been approached by Inter-Services Intelligence spies, who threatened them not to speak about the insurgency in Balochistan, as well as human rights abuses by the Pakistani Army, or else their families would be harmed.

+By 2020, Baluch separatists had been "greatly weakened" by Pakistan counterinsurgency operations, including incentives for the militants to lay down their weapons, and by fatigue and rifts among the separatists.
+In addition, the safe haven for the separatists in Afghanistan was eliminated by the victory of the Taliban in 2021.
+However, in 2021, the number of terrorist attacks by separatists in Baluchistan "nearly doubled" compared to the previous year.

+On 16 January 2025, in a speech before the Pakistan National Assembly, Maulana Fazlur Rehman of Jamiat Ulema-e-Islam (F), expressed concern over the state's loss of authority in Balochistan.
+He stated that the government had "completely lost its writ" in these provinces.
+He additionally remarked that in some areas, "even Pakistan’s national anthem cannot be sung" and "the country’s flag cannot be hoisted in some schools today."